Six common misconceptions about enterprise cyber security

-Dealing with Cybersecurity is a rather unloved task in some companies.
+To deal with Cyber Security is a rather unloved task in some companies.
 In many cases, IT administrators already have a pretty good idea of what is wrong with their company and how their own IT could be put to the test in order to identify and mitigate or even eliminate security gaps.
 However, this does not mean that administrators will get through to management with their proposals.
 Cybersecurity costs money.
 As long as IT systems and infrastructure are functioning, it is often difficult to invest the resources that would be needed to reduce risks and ensure smooth operation in the future, that is: Creating cyber resilience If companies systematically underestimate their cyber risk, this has to do with various misconceptions.
-The following are six of the most common misconceptions.
+The following are six of the most common misconceptions in cyber security.

 Assumption 1: It only affects the others anyway.

 “After all, our company is not interesting enough for a cyberattack.”
 This assessment is anything but rare.
 Unfortunately, the reality is completely different.
 Statistics suggest that as many as 99 percent of all cyber damage cases are the result of attacks that were not targeted at all.
-In other words,the vast majority of attacks are spray-and-pray.
+In other words, the vast majority of attacks are spray-and-pray.
 In a scattergun approach, cybercriminals launch a general attack attempt without a specific target.
-Then they simply wait to see which companies or organizations respond to their phishing attack.
+Then they simply wait to see which companies or organizations, for example, are successful with the mail containing the phishing link.
 Unfortunately, for many companies, the hurdle for an initial compromise of their IT is not high enough to withstand these attacks in the long run.
 This plays into the attackers’ hands.
 Especially if they have primarily financial interests and want to blackmail the company, for example, by encrypting it via crypto-Trojan or ransomware.
 In such cases,the vast majority of attacksis most effective for cyber criminals.
 This in turn means that every company is a potential victim.

 Politically motivated attacks are clearly distinguishable from this: Here, the success ultimately is only a question of manpower because in an ideologically based attack, monetary cost-benefit considerations play a completely subordinate role.
 In such cases, zero-day attacks are also used more frequently, which exploit vulnerabilities in software that are not yet publicly known.
 With a zero-day exploit, attackers play a wild card, so to speak.
 Because when the new attack method becomes public through its use, this attack vector is ultimately burned because software vendors then roll out appropriate security updates.